Download the PHP package bluem/tree without Composer

 Author & License

-This code was written by Carsten Blüm (www.bluem.net) and licensed under the BSD 3-Clause license.
+This code was written by Carsten Blüm (www.bluem.net) and contributors and licensed under the BSD 3-Clause license.

 All versions of tree with dependencies